dpnpinto/PintoAnsible/readme.md

 ~~~bash
 ssh-copy-id username@managed_node_ip
 ~~~
+- Note: After configuring you can use the comand ansible -i -m ping, to get the response from the hosts,  [-i is for inventory and -m for using modules](https://linux.die.net/man/1/ansible).
 ## Ansible details
 - The Ansible is instaled in '/etc/ansible'
 - Inside this directory you have tree files: